Do Go On - 373 - The Star Wars Holiday Special

 He's not a man with two heads.

-He's not a man with two heads.
-He's not a man with two heads.
+George, you're not a man with two heads.

 According to an article in Esquire by Simon Abrams,